kontena/docs/quick-start.md

 # Quick Start

 The average time for Kontena users to get from zero to hero is just under 20 minutes!
-Let's assume you have already created some amazing application and packaged is as docker containers, here's what it takes to get from zero to hero with Kontena:
+Let's assume you have already created some amazing application and packaged it as docker containers, here's what it takes to get from zero to hero with Kontena:

 1. Install Kontena CLI tool.
 2. Create a [Kontena Platform](using-kontena/platform.md).